DivkovicD/ML-Engineer-w-MS-Azure/starter_files/README.md

 Screenshot showing that theendpoint.py script runs against the API producing JSON output from the model

-7. The second part of the Project 2 - Create, Publish and Consume a Pipeline
+**7. The second part of the Project 2 - Create, Publish and Consume a Pipeline**

 For this part we will be using a Jupyter notebook containing Azure Python SDK code examples for setting data, environment, configuration and then creating, running, publishing and running from REST endpoint of Azure ML pipeline.
 In order to be able to open Jupyter notebook we need a compute instance to provide running environment for Python interpreter.
 Additionally, we need to provide config.json file containing information about Azure subscription we are using and we need to update all variables to match environment.
 By running all the notebook cells we will create the pipeline and schedule its run.
 Results of the run may be observed by using `RunDetails` widget.